Morpheus636/desktop-utils/README.md

 needs, you're welcome to maintain your own fork designed around your needs (as long as you follow the terms of the GPL).

+The `main` branch should be considered stable, but nothing in this repository comes with any warranty, implied or otherwise (see the license and copyright notice for more).

 ## Installation
 ### `install.sh` script
 The `install.sh` script symlinks all scripts to a location on PATH so they can